andrewsrichardson/food-blog/src/pages/blog/indian-spiced-aubergine/indian-spiced-aubergine.md

         - component: 1 aubergine, cut into discs
         - component: Handful of fresh coriander, finely chopped
 method:
-  - In a bowl add in the cornflour and all spices and whisk together.
+  - In a bowl add in the cornflour and all spices, including garlic and ginger and whisk together.
 Add in the vegetable oil and water to form the marinade
   - "Tip in the aubergine and ensure the marinade totally covers the discs "
   - Leave to marinate for at least 20 minutes
   - Add a splash of vegetable oil into a non stick frying pan and pop on a